(615) 219-9181

 Market positioning FAQs

-Take the Stairs in Nashville partners with clients to help them with everything from undertaking a competitor analysis, developing buyer personas for their target market, and implementing persona-based advertising strategies to giving in-depth workshops on subjects like “why” statements and market positioning.
+Take the Stairs in Nashville partners with clients to help them with everything from undertaking a competitor analysis, branding vs positioning a product, developing buyer personas for their target market and implementing persona-based advertising strategies to giving in-depth workshops on subjects like “why” statements and brand positioning statements.

 We’ve helped countless clients over the years, from experienced business executives looking to modernize their brand strategy, to first-time startup owners who want to make sure they do everything right from the get-go.
 As you might imagine, serving a wide customer base provides us with lots of opportunities to answer questions and teach clients the ins and outs of marketing, branding, and more.

-When it comes to market positioning, we’ve noticed that a few of the same questions pop up each time we help a client develop and implement a market positioning strategy.
-We know that sometimes you just want a quick answer without having to work with a consultant, so we’ve compiled some of the most frequently asked questions on market positioning below.
-If you have a question not answered here or would like help with your market positioning strategy, feel free to reach out any time and we’ll run through what we can do to help.
+When it comes to market position, we’ve noticed that a few of the same questions pop up each time we help a client develop and implement a market positioning strategy.
+We know that sometimes you just want a quick answer without having to work with a consultant, so we’ve compiled some of the most frequently asked questions on how to position a brand below.
+If you have a question not answered here or would like help with strategic positioning of your products, feel free to reach out any time and we’ll run through what we can do to help.

 Market positioning is the place your brand occupies in your market compared to your main competitors based on a number of factors like convenience and pricing.